aws-samples/trigger-aws-iot-greengrass-v2-deployment-pipeline-aws-codecommit/README.md

 First, bootstrap your account/region for CDK - replace the appropriate variables (i.e. ACCOUNT-ID, REGION, ADMIN-PROFILE) before executing.
 > NOTE: the argument --profile is optional
-> NOTE: if you get an error statinmg you cannot import aws_cdk in app.py, you may meed to run this command: python3 -m pip install -r requirements.txt
+> NOTE: if you get an error stating you cannot import aws_cdk in app.py, you may meed to run this command: python3 -m pip install -r requirements.txt
 ```
 export CDK_NEW_BOOTSTRAP=1
 npx cdk bootstrap --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess \